The wonderkid ‘better than Cristiano Ronaldo’ who Chelsea couldn’t save

 If you’re going to listen to anyone for an insight into Portuguese footballing talent, Sporting Lisbon scout Aurelio Pereira is about as good as it gets.

 Cristiano Ronaldo is the obvious place to start, but Pereira also discovered the likes of Ricardo Quaresma and Joao Moutinho.
-Those three players alone possess almost 350 international caps between them, yet none have excited Pereira quite as much as Fabio Paim.
+Those three players alone possess over 400 international caps between them, yet none have excited Pereira quite as much as Fabio Paim.

 Hardly known as the most modest of people, even Ronaldo himself regarded Paim, a childhood friend, as the better player.
 Paim was the talent of a generation and destined for greatness.